mosi-sol/live-contracts/episode-20/readme.md

 at this lesson we seen how to withdraw safe & secure by using a PASSWORD.
 - only anonymous account if have the password can withdraw
 - the password is a hash from a string.
+- !
+1 user withdraw all fund in this example.

 ## usecase:
 - safe transfer